-This course will further promote the development of communicative competence in advanced grammar topics in the context of a variety of writing forms, reading comprehension and speaking covered in ESL 11A.
-Students will continue to improve vocabulary and the ability to use English in classroom and other situations.
-This course along with ESL 11A will cover the grammar topics necessary to complete the Advanced level of ESL.
+This course will develop communicative competence in advanced grammar topics in the context of a variety of writing forms, reading comprehension and speaking, which are necessary for college work in English.
+Students will improve vocabulary and the ability to use English in the classroom and in other situations.
+This course along with ESL 11A will cover the grammar topics necessary to complete the advanced level of ESL.